electromuis/analog-dance-pad/README.md

   - Optimized for mobile use.
   - Ability to communicate to multiple servers at the same time.
     - Very useful for multi-cabinet environments!
+  - TODO: Support running on the adp-tool core

 ## Getting Started